haoershi/CNT_research_tools/python/README.md

-# CNT_research_tools
+# CNT Research Tools Python Version
-A resposiory for CNT-approved research tools.
+A resposiory for the python version of CNT-approved research tools.

 # Get Started